JRRS1982/Bank_Tech_Test/README.md

 Variables: A "list of withdrawals"; as integers
 Variables: A "list of the running balance"; as integers
 Methods: Ideally none, the statement is displayed when created.

+### Objects v2

+* "Account"
+Variables: transaction_history(array of transaction objects)
+Methods: create_transaction(date:date.new, amount:int, deposit:boolean)
+Methods: create_statement(transaction_history)

+* "Transaction"
+Variables: date:Date
+Variables: amount:Float to two decimals
+Variables: deposit:boolean
+Methods: Ideally none, its just has attributes, when it is created.

+* "Statement"
+Variables: transaction_history
+Methods: running_balance(transaction_history)
+Methods: print_statement(transaction_history, running_balance)

+Replacing my original object ideas with v2 here, means that the objects are better encapsulated.
+I think that it makes better sense to me, although I am aware that the print statement method is going to be fairly complex and may require some refactoring.

 ## Tech / framework used